Quick Summary: Timing Your First Haircut After a Hair Transplant

 It’s also crucial to choose your hair products carefully after a hair transplant.
 Shampoos, conditioners, and styling products may contain chemicals that irritate a healing scalp or trigger allergic reactions.
 At the Treatment Rooms London, we provide a comprehensive after-care pack designed to support your recovery and protect your transplanted hair.
 To protect your investment and ensure the best results, it’s crucial to avoid these risks mentioned above during the initial healing phase.

-For more insights and guidance on your hair transplant journey, you might find our following blogs helpful:
+For more insights and guidance on your hair transplant journey, you might find the following blogs helpful:

 Hair Transplant After Care and Recovery Guide